 Day 7: Dachau AM; Munich PM

-I spent 5 hours at the memorial site, but then ventured back into the older part of town to get a sense of life in Dachau before its name became infamous.
-I then finished the afternoon back in Munich.
+We spent 5 hours at the memorial site, but then ventured back into the older part of town to get a sense of life in Dachau before its name became infamous.
+We then finished the afternoon back in Munich.

 - Head back into the town of Dachau and grab lunch at a local spot.